• Skip to primary navigation

 The Center for Medicare Advocacy, Inc., established in 1986, is a national nonprofit, nonpartisan law organization that provides education, advocacy and legal assistance to help older people and people with disabilities obtain access to Medicare and necessary health care.
 We focus on the needs of Medicare beneficiaries, people with chronic conditions, and those in need of long-term care.
 The organization is involved in writing, education, and advocacy activities of importance to Medicare beneficiaries nationwide.

-Filed Under: Press Release Tagged With: Medicare and Health Reform
+Filed Under: Press Release Tagged With: Medicare and Health Care Reform

 Primary Sidebar